awsdocs/amazon-athena-user-guide/doc_source/grok.md

 action=receive, hostname=1.abc.def.com
 ```

-To query this log file:
+To query this logs data:
 + Add the Grok pattern to the `input.format` for each column\.
 For example, for `timestamp`, add `%{TIMESTAMP_ISO8601:timestamp}`\.
 For `loglevel`, add `%{LOGLEVEL:loglevel}`\.
 + Make sure the pattern in `input.format` matches the format of the log exactly, by mapping the dashes \(`-`\) and the commas that separate the entries in the log format\.